 Cedarwood essential oil

-- Remove nozzle and add a couple of squirts of witchhazel or about 1/2 teaspoon of vodka to the bottle.
+- Remove nozzle and add a few drops of witchhazel or about 1/2 teaspoon of vodka to the bottle.

 - Add 20 drops tea tree essential oil, 10 drops peppermint oil and 5 drops of cedarwood.